 This brings me to the third flaw with the current system: it is incomplete.
 It takes too long for issues to bubble up to legislative priority, and when laws are passed, there is no direct feedback mechanism to determine if they actually work as intended.
 Laws are passed to accomplish things.
 But today, a law that fails to accomplish its goals has to start all over again; with public recognition of failure, bubbling up back into Congress before legal modifications can be passed.
 This is too slow for the modern world.

 My proposal for a Martian Colonial Government is this: A three-branched government structure; the first branch’s sole purpose is to take advice from the public and academia and write legislative proposals meant to solve current and head off future problems.
 It shouldn’t take years for issues to bubble up to the legislature.

 The third branch reviews the effectiveness of the legislation and provides recommendations for improvement.
 It could function much like the current judicial system, but instead of its powers narrowly limited to the review of constitutionality, it could also strike down and remove laws that are not achieving their intended purpose.
-Additionally, it could make recommendations for improvements and send those recommendations directly back to the first branch where they can be incorporated into new legislation.
-This provides a feedback loop that doesn’t exists in the current framework.
+Additionally, it could make recommendations for improvements and send those recommendations directly back to the first branch, where they can be incorporated into new legislation.
+This provides a feedback loop that doesn’t exist in the current framework.

 Such a government would respond faster, be able to eliminate “dead” statutes, and would continually be improving itself and its governing capabilities.

 The colonization of Mars may not be as far off as most realize, and now is the time to begin thinking about how we might govern it.
 Mars offers us a unique opportunity to bring the best practices learned on Earth, while also giving us a clean sheet upon which we can improve on them.
 Subscribe for the next article, which will detail a better approach to democracy that can help make Martian (and terrestrial) government more responsive to the public will.

 What are the factors that enable human progress?